Skip to content

 FlagTypeDefaultDescription

---relaystringapi.cinchcli.comOverride relay URL
+--relaystringapi.cinchcli.comOverride relay URL (skips the interactive relay-URL prompt).

 Terminal window